fairtracks/fairtracks.net/content/topics/s10-validation.md

 ---
-title: Validation
+title: Validation and Augmentation
-img: under-construction.png
+img: validation.png
-caption: TBA
+caption: Validate and augment a FAIRtracks document
-ingress: TBA
+ingress: Validate your metadata document and augment it automatically by fetching human-readable entries
 ---
 TBA